keganpremuda/SystemVerilogMicroprocessor/README.md

 <b>Physical Validation Program For Microprocessor:</b>  <br/>
 <a href="https://github.com/keganpremuda/SystemVerilogMicroprocessor/blob/main/microp_physicalValidation.sv">microp_physicalValidation.sv</a><br></p>
 <p align="left">
 The physical validation was created by instantiating the microprocessor module, assigning variables and values to appropriate switches, LEDs, buttons, and 7-segment displays, instantiating an ASCII to 7-segment display conversion module, and instantiating a frequency divider module.
-The frequency divider reduces the 25MHz clock on the FPGA to 1000Hz, and the microprocessor module enables the ability to switch from the 1000Hz clock to a manual clocking using a button on the board.</p>
+The frequency divider reduces the 25MHz clock on the FPGA to 1000Hz, and the microprocessor module has a feature that enables the ability to switch from the 1000Hz clock to a manual clocking using a button on the board.</p>
 <br />
 <br />
 <p align="center">